 Amazon’s customer support is stellar – there are guarantees, return policies, customer reviews and many other perks for clients to enjoy. eBay gives the seller more freedom but creates some difficulties for buyers who’d like to return products or get a refund.

-Final verdict: Amazon has a bigger audience and it also provides easier opportunities to build trust and ensure client satisfaction.
+Winner: Amazon, because it has a bigger audience, and it provides easier opportunities to build trust and ensure client satisfaction.

 Types of Products to Be Selling on Amazon vs. eBay

 Next comes the product range sellers can present on either platform.
 The good news is that both Amazon and eBay offer a lot of freedom when it comes to selling a huge range of stuff.
 It doesn’t matter if you’d like to feature auto parts or organic cosmetics you’ve concocted via special recipes – you can do both.